Baseline-Blockchain/baseline-node/README.md

   A starter `config.json` lives at the repo root with reasonable defaults.
 Before launching your node, make these important changes:

 - Pick RPC creds: Modify `rpc.username` and `rpc.password` in `config.json` and keep them secret.
-- Set peers: In `network.seeds`, add reachable Baseline nodes as a list to help your node find peers or **leave it empty** to start a private testnet.
-The current starter config.json has a seed node for the public Baseline mainnet.
+- Set peers: In `network.seeds`, add reachable Baseline Cash nodes as a list to help your node find peers or **leave it empty** to start a private testnet.
+The current starter config.json has a seed node for the public Baseline Cash mainnet.

 ### 4. Launch the node
    ```bash